openstack/tempest/stress/README.rst

 controlling rate of fire and stuff like that.

 This test framework is designed to stress test a Nova cluster.
-Hence, you must have a working Nova cluster.
+Hence, you must have a working Nova cluster with rate limiting turned off.

 Environment
 ------------